5 million active installs!!!

 Just like the Content Types, you don’t have to change the meta tag template for Categories.
 Just set Show Categories in search results to YES and select Show for Yoast SEO Meta Box.

 - Go to Posts -> Categories from the left sidebar menu.

-- Click on Edit Snippet and add the title and description
+- Click on Edit Snippet and add the title and description for that category

-If you are the single author of your blog, you should disable the author archives as it will be same as that of your homepage – so it will create duplicate content issues.
+If you are the single author of your blog, you should disable the author archives to avoid duplicate content issues.

 As far as date archives are concerned, it is better to keep it disabled.
 Also, you don’t need to make any changes to the special pages.

 You might have seen something like the following on some websites: